microsoftgraph/msgraph-sdk-php/README.md

     }
 }
 ```
-## Getting started
+## Get started with Microsoft Graph

 ### Register your application

-Register your application to use Microsoft Graph API using one of the following
+Register your application to use the Microsoft Graph API by using one of the following
 supported authentication portals:

 * [Microsoft Application Registration Portal](https://apps.dev.microsoft.com) (**Recommended**):
   Register a new application that authenticates using the v2.0 authentication endpoint.
-This endpoint autthenticates both personal (Microsoft) and work or school (Azure Active Directory) accounts.
+This endpoint authenticates both personal (Microsoft) and work or school (Azure Active Directory) accounts.
 * [Microsoft Azure Active Directory](https://manage.windowsazure.com): Register
   a new application in your tenant's Active Directory to support work or school
   users for your tenant, or multiple tenants.